hannseman/ansible-homebridge/README.md

 It will install Node.js.
 It will run homebridge in a secured systemd service as the user `homebridge`.
-It will if enabled install the homebridge [ui](https://github.com/oznu/homebridge-config-ui-x).
 It will allow you to configure your accessories and platforms using yaml.

 ## Variables